 Biochemistry and Anatomy of Mitochondria

-Mitochondria (Mc) were first observed by “Altmann” in 1894 who described as “bioblasts”.
-Benda (1897) called them “mitochondria”. (mitoG =thread; chondrionG=granule).
-Here are the Structure and function of mitochondria.
+Mitochondrial (Mc) was first observed by “Altmann” in 1894 who described as “bioblasts”.
+Benda (1897) called them “mitochondrial”. (mitoG =thread; chondrionG=granule).
+Here are the Structure and function of mitochondrial.

 - The number of Mc varies with the cell type and functional stages.
 In eukaryotes, approximately 2000 Mc copies one-fifth of its total cell volume.

-- The Mitochondria’s chemical composition is concerned, It consists of 65-70% proteins, 25-30% lipids, 5-7% mitochondrial DNA and 0.5%RNA.
-The outer membrane of the mitochondria has “porins”, which permits molecules up to 10kd.
+- The Mitochondrial’s chemical composition is concerned, It consists of 65-70% proteins, 25-30% lipids, 5-7% mitochondrial DNA and 0.5%RNA.
+The outer membrane of the mitochondrial has “porins”, which permits molecules up to 10kd.

 - Mitochondrial Matrix is gel like a solution, containing the high concentration of soluble enzymes, substrate, nucleotide cofactors, ions.